projectdiscovery/mapcidr/README.md

 173.0.192.0/18
 ```

-Note: it's possible to obtain a perfect split only when the desired amount of slices or hosts per subnet is a powers of two.
+Note: It's possible to obtain a perfect split only when the desired number of slices or hosts per subnet is a power of two.
 Otherwise, the tool will attempt to automatically find the best split strategy to obtain the desired outcome.

 ### CIDR/IP Aggregation

-In order to merge multiple CIDR ranges into smaller subnet block, use the following command.
+To merge multiple CIDR ranges into a smaller subnet block, use the following command:

 ```console
 $ mapcidr -cl cidrs.txt -aggregate
 ```

-In order to list CIDR blocks for given list of IPs, use the following command.
+To list CIDR blocks for a given list of IPs, use the following command:

 ```console
 $ mapcidr -il ips.txt -aggregate
 ```

-It's also possible to perform approximated aggregations for sparse ips groups (only version 4).
-The final interval will contain contiguous ips not belonging to the input:
+It's also possible to perform approximated aggregations for sparse IP groups (only version 4).
+The final interval will contain contiguous IPs not belonging to the input:

 ```console
 $ cat ips.txt